Painshill Park – The Crystal Grotto & Abbey Ruins

 Inside Painshill Park

-This gorgeous landscape garden dates all the way back to 1738, and was designed and created by Charles Hamilton, a British politician.
-After touring around Europe he was inspired to fill his own plot of land with quirky features.
+This gorgeous landscape garden dates all the way back to 1738.
+It was designed and created by Charles Hamilton, a British politician.
+The story goes that after touring around Europe he was inspired to fill his own plot of land with quirky features.

-The result is classic design on the surface.
-Where Renaissance architecture sits with eccentric follies and within the park’s nooks and crannies you’ll find a spectacular grotto filled with quartz, calcite and fluorite crystals in the shape of stalagmites!
+The result is a classic design on the surface.
+However, not all is what it appears to be.
+Renaissance architecture sits side by side with eccentric follies, little nooks and crannies, and you’ll find a spectacular grotto filled with quartz, calcite, and fluorite crystals in the shape of stalagmites!

-However, Hamilton ended up running out of money shortly after and sold off the estate.
-Thereafter it passed a few different hands with even a time when literary and social critic, Matthew Arnold, rented one of the buildings and lived there until his death in 1888.
+Unfortunately, Hamilton ended up running out of money shortly after and sold off the estate.
+Thereafter it passed a few different hands.
+During one period of time, the literary and social critic, Matthew Arnold, rented one of the buildings and lived there until his death in 1888.

 After WWII it fell into disarray.
-But in 1980 it was purchased by the borough Council and a charity setup to see to its renovation and return its former grandeur of the finest 18th Century Landscape Parks in the country.
+But in 1980 it was purchased by the borough Council and a charity was setup for its renovation.
+As you can see, they managed to return it to its former grandeur.
+It’s now one of the finest 18th Century Landscape Parks in the country.

-It’s a really stunning park filled with beautiful landscaped gardens with a sprinkling of slightly weird but wonderful architectural pieces.
+It’s a really stunning park filled with beautifully landscaped gardens with a sprinkling of slightly weird, but wonderful architectural pieces.

 Exploring Painshill Park in Cobham, Surrey, not far from London